 By Jonathan McCambridge and Rebecca Black, PA

-The Belfast talks, which included Northern Ireland Secretary Chris Heaton-Harris and also focused on the Stormont powersharing crisis, were overshadowed by the row.
+The discussion, which included Northern Ireland Secretary Chris Heaton-Harris and also focused on the Stormont powersharing crisis, were overshadowed by the row.

 This is a time for inclusive, good faith engagement.
 It is regrettable & bizarre that the British Govt chose to exclude the leader of Sinn Féin from today’s party leaders meeting.
 I remain determined to work constructively with all to get the Executive & Assembly working for all

 — Mary Lou McDonald (@MaryLouMcDonald) January 11, 2023

 The two Government ministers had been expected to meet representatives of all the main parties in Northern Ireland to discuss the impact of the post-Brexit protocol.